Exploring the High-Energy Universe

 The collaboration operates two parallel programs: CAPIBARA-CRD, developing a cosmic ray detector for near-Earth space weather monitoring to fly on the OBA FARADAY satellite, and CAPIBARA-COSMOS, our flagship effort to build a scalable gamma-ray/X-ray satellite constellation.
 COSMOS follows a deliberate growth path—starting with a single CubeSat pathfinder, advancing to a dual-satellite demonstrator for triangulation, and culminating in an operational network of four observatories by 2035.

 We are more than a project; we are building a lasting model for student-led research.
 Every design document, simulation, and hardware prototype is developed collaboratively across universities worldwide, creating both scientific instruments and the skilled workforce to operate them.
+No experience required—only passion and willingness to learn.
 Join us in reshaping how space science can be done from the ground up.

 Learn More